Types of Basketball Bets

 The plus number is the odds/payout for the game’s “underdog”.

-Odds/payout alignment means the more likely the favorite will win the basketball game, the lower the return, and the opposite holds for the underdog.
+Odds/payout alignment means the more likely the favorite will win the game, the lower the return.
+The opposite holds for the underdog.

-Again, the sportsbook is in the business of achieving two-way action, and collecting a commission on the winning bets, paid by an equal amount of losing bets.
+Again, the sportsbook is in the business of achieving two-way action.
+They are collecting a commission on the winning bets, paid by an equal amount of losing bets.
 This explains why the plus and minus lines do not cancel out in the above example.

 The concept of the sportsbook’s need to balance the action is important as we discuss strategy.
 The sportsbooks goals are a bit different from our own goals.
 This must always be considered in your basketball betting strategy.

 The bet format examples listed above can be applied to both a single bet on a game event or used in a multiple bet wager.